Kalundborg Municipality

-Kalundborg Municipality (Kalundborg Kommune) is a municipality in Region Sjælland on the west coast of the island of Zealand in Denmark.
-The municipality covers an area of 604 km2, and has a total population of 48,368 (1.
-January 2022).
+Kalundborg Municipality (Kalundborg Kommune) is a kommune in the Region Sjælland on the west coast of the island of Zealand in Denmark.
+The municipality covers an area of 604 km2, and has a total population of 48,103 (1 January 2025).
 Its mayor is Martin Damm, a member of Venstre.
 The main town and the site of its municipal council is the city of Kalundborg.

 The municipality is surrounded by water on three sides: